dovydasgulbinas/dovydasgulbinas.github.io/_posts/2017-07-23-adding-more-features-to-hyperion-in-homeassistant.markdown

 ---

 # Intro
 After playing around with Hyperion I really liked it.
 I liked it so much that I decided to implement it in my smart-home setup.
-I currently use Hyperion for Kodi, but I wanted a way to control it with my Homeassistant.
+I currently use Hyperion for Kodi, but I wanted a way to control it with my `Homeassistant`.
 Because I could automate a lot of workflows eg. automatically turn on the backlight in evenings.
-My Setup uses two Raspberry Pi devices: First for `Kodi + Hyperion` and second just for `Homeassistant`🏠.
+My Setup uses two Raspberry Pi devices: First for `Kodi + Hyperion` and second just for `Homeassistant`.
 Okay lets begin.

 # Begin

 § 1.
-Open up your terminal 💻 and ssh to a machine has Hyperion service enabled.
+Open up your terminal and ssh to a machine has Hyperion service enabled.

 > ssh kodi@192.168.1.99